Plasdom/SIKE/README.md

 where SYMBOL is the chemical symbol of the impurity species and "j" specifies whether atomic levels are nl-resolved or j-resolved.
 For example, j-resolved data for lithium would be contained in files called "Li_levels_nlj.json" and "Li_transitions_nl.json" in the atom_data/Lithium local directory.

 ### Levels file
-The levels file is expected to contain a list of dictionaries which describe each atomic level being modelled.
-Below is an example showing expected fields in a j-resolved levels file for carbon (the level shown is that of the ground state )
+The levels json file is expected to contain a list of dictionaries which describe each atomic level being modelled.
+Below is an example showing expected fields in a j-resolved levels file for carbon (the level shown is that of the ground state).
 ```
 [
     {